New York Strip Steak with Southwestern Rub

 To Cook the Steak:

-30 minutes before grilling, remove your steaks from the refrigerator, season on both sides with the rub.
-Preheat your grill to High heat.
+At least 15 minutes and up to an hour before, remove steaks from the refrigerator, rub lightly with oil, and season on both sides with the rub.

 Place the steaks directly on the grill grates at a diagonal.
 For a medium rare steak, cook 2-3 minutes, then rotate 45 degrees and grill for 2-3 more minutes.
 Flip the steaks over, cook 2-3 minutes, then rotate 45 degrees and grill for 2-3 more minutes.